fe80Grau/ytdlp2STRM/README.md

 ## config/crons.json
 * Working with Schedule library (https://schedule.readthedocs.io/en/stable/examples.html)
 * Do attribute needs a list with commands ["--media", "youtube", "--params", "direct"], replace youtube with your plugin name and direct with your prefered mode.
+* Custom timezone for each cron

 * direct : A simple redirect to final stream URL. (faster, no disk usage, sponsorblock not works)
 * bridge : Remuxing on fly. (fast, no disk usage)
 * download : First download full video then it's served. (slow, temp disk usage)
+* With download mode, the files in the temp folder older than 24h will be deleted.

 ## plugins/*media*/config.json
 * strm_output_folder